About 3000 years ago, the inhabitants of the Iranian plateau and its sub-divisions were speaking languages called Irano-Aryan languages.

-These languages are still spoken in the regions beyond the present borders of Iran, from Turkey to Pamir and from Caucasus Mountains to Oman Sea.
+Iranian Languages are still spoken in the regions beyond the present borders of Iran, from Turkey to Pamir and from the Caucasus Mountains to the Oman Sea.

 The common origin of all these languages was spoken at least since 2000 B.C.
-All of them had some feature in common: Iranian lexicon and grammatical structure.
+All of them had some features in common: the Iranian lexicon and grammatical structure.

 The Irano-Aryan languages are within a more general branch called Indo-European.
 Because of the similarities between Indian languages and Irano-Aryan languages, during the early stages of the evolution of these languages, a branch called Indo-Iranian languages has been formed.

-- Old Iranian: from early 2nd millennium to 4th & 3rd centuries B.C.
+- Old Iranian: from the early 2nd millennium to 4th & 3rd centuries B.C.

 - Middle Iranian: from 4th &3rd centuries B.C. to 8th & 9th A.D.

-- New Iranian: from 8th & 9th centuries A.D. to today.
+- New Iranian: from the 8th & 9th centuries A.D. to today.

 The Old Iranian